kurron/docker-fpm/README.md

 configured to mount your home directory into the container.

 ## Launching The Image
-Run `./aws.sh` and it will launch the container with the default command line argument of `--version`.
-You can feed different arguments to script and execute arbitrary AWS commands, eg. `./aws.sh configure`.
+Run `./fpm.sh` and it will launch the container with the default command line argument of `--version`.
+You can feed different arguments to script and execute arbitrary commands, eg. `./fpm.sh configure`.

 # Troubleshooting

-## User Account
-The image assumes that the account running the continer will have a user and group id of 1000:1000.
-This allows the container to save files in your home directory and keep the proper permissions.

 # License and Credits
 This project is licensed under the [Apache License Version 2.0, January 2004](http://www.apache.org/licenses/).

-# List of Changes